-You didn't have to be a fan of One Direction to recognize why so many people freak out over Harry Styles.
+You didn't have to be a fan of One Direction to recognise why so many people freak out over Harry Styles.
 He's got the silky amber locks, the charming smile, the powerhouse vocals and, as evidenced by his recent role in Dunkirk, the acting chops.
 His enormous following paired with his talent make him an excellent candidate to become the newest version of James Bond.

 Of course, he could do it.
 But, that doesn't necessarily mean that he should.
 Let's discuss.

-The Bond film franchise has been around now for nearly 56 years, ushering in a slew of handsome men — Sean Connery, Pierce Brosnan, and Daniel Craig, to name a few — to portray the dashing and dangerous lead.
+The Bond film franchise has been around now for nearly 56 years, ushering in a slew of handsome men — Sean Connery, Pierce Bronson, and Daniel Craig, to name a few — to portray the dashing and dangerous lead.
 Meanwhile, some of Hollywood's sexiest women — we're talking Ursula Andress, Kim Basinger, and Halle Berry — have wooed audiences as unforgettable side characters, otherwise known as Bond Girls.
 Were they amazing?
 Yes, but it's time that a woman go from accessory to statement piece and shake up Bond's entire universe.

 We're not the only ones to feel this way, either.
 On Monday, Vanity Fair ran an interview with Idris Elba — another man who could easily don Bond's classic, crisp tuxedo and sip martinis between firing off a few rounds at his adversaries — who said that it's time for a woman to fill the coveted role.